GravityKit/GravityExport-Lite/readme.txt

 = I have a custom field.
 Can your plugin handle this? =

-You should ask yourself, if your field can handle this plugin!
+You should ask yourself can your field can handle this plugin!
 But, yes it can.
 In multiple ways actually.

 The default way the plugins renders the output, is by calling `get_value_export` on the field.
 All Gravity Forms fields need that function, so make sure that is implemented.